anderser/pydocsplit/README.md

 #pyDocsplit

-A simple Python wrapper of the great Docsplit utility from DocumentCloud
+A simple Python port of the great Docsplit utility from DocumentCloud
 <http://github.com/documentcloud/docsplit>

 ##Requirements: